 Alexander Graham Bell - scientist, inventor, teacher.

-Simplicity is good – that´s why I made prepared a printable worksheet for you:
+Simplicity is awesome – that´s why I prepared a printable worksheet for you:

 download_balanced_goals_worksheet